 The value of the elective share is satisfied based on a defined priority of assets and property.
 Following this statutorily-prescribed method, the remaining property of the estate is equitably apportioned to satisfy the surviving spouse’s elective share.
 See Ala.
 Code.
 Sec.
 43-8-75.

 Alabama law further provides for an abatement order pursuant to Ala.
 Code.
 Sec.
 43-8-76.

 Deadline for Filing The Elective Share

 The petition for the elective share must be made within six months from later date of the decedent’s death or the probate of decedent’s will.
-There are exceptions to this these statutory time limitations affording Surrogate’s Court judges some leeway.
+There are exceptions to this these statutory time limitations affording the court some leeway.
 See Ala.
 Code.
 Sec.
 43-8-73(a).
 It is important, however, to act as quickly as possible to avoid any pitfalls that may result from a failure to make such an election.